bmukesh23/bmukesh23/README.md

 ### Hi there!👋🏽</h1>

-I am [Mukesh](https://mukeshbilla.vercel.app/), a software engineer with solid foundations in Full-Stack Web Development and DSA in Java.
+I am [Mukesh](https://mukeshbilla.vercel.app/), a software engineer specializing in Full-Stack Web Development with expertise in React and Spring Boot, and strong foundations in Data Structures & Algorithms using Java.

-<p>I like combining my technical knowledge with design to make beautiful and efficient web applications.
-I aim to develop scalable and efficient software that provides engaging and seamless user experiences.</p>
+<p>I enjoy combining technical expertise with design principles to build scalable, efficient, and visually appealing web applications.
+My goal is to create software that delivers engaging, seamless, and impactful user experiences.</p>

 ## 📦 Toolbox